 What is special about this course?

-You will not only learn how to ask research questions but importantly, you will develop the skills and understanding to know how to find the answers to these questions.
-You will complete a piece of independent but supported research, as your final year dissertation.
+Psychology is a science which allows us to understand the mind and behaviour through experimentation and observation.
+You will not only learn how to ask research questions but, importantly, you will develop the skills and understanding to know how to find the answers to these questions.

 You will graduate with a rounded understanding of the key domains in psychology and with specific knowledge of specialist areas.
-You will also have developed critical skills of analysis and evaluation, and be able to communicate effectively and solve problems efficiently.
-All of these skills are in demand by employers across employment sectors.
+You will also have developed critical skills of analysis and evaluation; you will be able to communicate effectively and solve problems efficiently.

-The degree is accredited by the British Psychological Society (BPS).
-Graduates who complete with at least second class honours will achieve the Graduate Basis for Chartered Membership (GBC).
+The degree is fully accredited by the British Psychological Society, allowing graduates who complete with at least second-class honours to achieve Graduate Basis for Chartered Membership (GBC).
 This is the first step towards becoming a Chartered Psychologist.

 - The course offers you a wide range of modules, enabling you to tailor your study as your interests develop